ADMISSION FOR 2020-22 IS NOW CLOSED.

 THE ADMISSIONS TRAJECTORY:

-Reviewing of your applications by our Admissions Committee (chaired and co-ordinated by Rebecca Sakoun and consisting further of the DAI's director and five DAI-alumni, practicing, researching and living in various locales across the world (from South Africa to North Africa to Canada to Europe): pre-selected candidates will be invited (via e-mail) to one, possibly two Skype-interviews.
+Reviewing of your applications by our Admissions Committee (chaired and co-ordinated by Rebecca Sakoun and consisting further of the DAI's director and several DAI-alumni, practicing, researching and living in various locales across the world (from South Africa to North Africa to Canada to Europe): pre-selected candidates will be invited (via e-mail) to one, possibly two Skype-interviews.

 We see this interview as the hopeful beginning of a fruitful and perhaps ongoing dialogue between DAI and you, prospective member of our student body, and our wider community.
 We will not only have questions for you to respond to, but would like to offer you the opportunity to bring up your own questions (as far as they have not been answered by our website) about the DAI's ways of studying and living together, as well.